 In a perfect world, you would have time sit down for a well-balanced pre-workout meal two to three hours before exercise.
 But since you live in the real world with busy work and life schedules, grabbing a quick packaged snack before a workout is a much more likely scenario.

 Pre-workout snacks are essential for making sure your body has enough energy for an impending workout.
 With the sheer number of pre-workout snacks on store shelves, it can be difficult to know how to pick one that is energizing and filling but not too heavy.
 You want the right type of energy for your workout, but you also don’t want to overdo it and feel sluggish and heavy.

-Essentially, a pre-workout snack will be mostly carbs with just a little bit of protein.
+Essentially, a pre-workout snack should be made up of mostly carbs with just a little bit of protein.
 Snacks made with healthy carbs provide energy for exercise, while protein keeps you full and satisfied.

-Different types of workouts need varying types of fuel, so make sure you read the descriptions of the snacks below to know if it’s right for your routine.
+Different types of workouts require various types of fuel, so make sure you read the descriptions of the snacks below to know if it’s right for your routine.
 This list of 15 pre-workout snacks have the right mix of nutrients, and you can buy them all at the grocery store.

 (This post contains affiliate links.
 If you purchase anything from this post, I make a small commission from the sale.)

-For activities that require endurance and stamina, such as marathon running, CLIF Energy have the ideal balance of fast-acting and long-lasting carbohydrates, fat and plant-based protein.
+For activities that require endurance and stamina, such as running, CLIF Energy have the ideal balance of fast-acting and long-lasting carbohydrates, fat and plant-based protein.

 If you want something sweet without any added sugar, dates are the perfect pre-workout snack.
 They are naturally rich in simple carbs, which break down quickly to provide energy for a workout.
 Eating just two Medjool dates (the really juicy kind) offers around 100 calories and 30 grams of carbs, making it a simple and satisfying pre-workout snack.

 But here’s the thing… natural sugars are nothing to worry about before a workout.
 [Read more about natural versus added sugars in The No-Brainer Nutrition Guide For Every Runner.]
 And fruit is easy to digest and gets energy into your system quickly.
 So reach for 1-2 handfuls of dried apricots, raisins, mango, or any fruit you prefer.

 This is my go-to bread brand because it’s packed with protein, fiber, and whole grains, all of which keep you full and energized during a long and tough workout.
 Since whole grains take a little longer to digest than simple carbs (like fruit), opt for a slice of Dave’s Killer Bread least 1-hour before a workout.

 For these occasions, nut butter packets make a great on-the-go fueling option.
 The RX Nut Butter packets also have plenty of protein from egg whites to keep you full.

 For strength training workouts, it’s not as important to fuel up with carbs immediately before a workout.
 That said, having some food in your stomach will definitely help maximize muscle gains.

 I’m a huge lover and oats, and I like that these portable cups are unsweetened and contain chia and flax seed.
 The oats provide long lasting energy for a workout, and you can add whatever fruit you like for a hearty breakfast.

 Made from just apples, these naturally sweet chips are great for when you want a little crunch and a lot of fuel.
-If you exercise after work, these chips do double duty as a healthy afternoon snack and fuek for your workout.
+If you exercise after work, these chips do double duty as a healthy afternoon snack and fuel for your workout.

 If you love a good edamame appetizer, but don’t have time to heat up the frozen kind, try some dry roasted edamame.
 It’s a nutritious snack that is crunchy and full of good-for-you carbs and protein.

 Giant bins of movie popcorn and microwaveable popcorn with weird additives have given this snack a bad rap.
 But at its core, popcorn is actually a healthy whole grain.
 You can easily air pop it at home [grab my recipe] and add your own toppings, or pick up a bag of Angie’s Boom Chicka Pop.

 Filled with healthy whole grains, these crackers are packed with complex carbs, which take longer to digest and keep your body going during a tough workout.
 They come in a variety of flavors, and I usually top them with some nut butter or Greek yogurt.

 Each serving has about 16 grams of carbs for energy and just 120 calories.
 That means they will fuel you without weighing you down.
 Or if you’re feel ambitious, make your own!

 Made with tons of seeds, these crackers have more protein, fiber and healthy fat than regular old saltines.
 That means they are a great option for an hour or so before a work and will keep you full for quite a while.